mx1001/hardops_manual/docs/csharpen.md

 ![csharpen](img/csharpen/c1.gif)

 In the above example I used simple cubes to boolean into the main shape.
 Then using cSharpen I was able to both bevel the form and apply the boolean modifier.
 After that I used another cube to boolean and when cSharpening it was able to ignore the bevel modifier and apply the boolean.
+This is a process I rinse and repeat to keep adding detail.
+In my opinion this is the best approach in blender for creating [such detail](http://www.neilblevins.com/cg_education/areas_of_visual_rest/areas_of_visual_rest.htm) in a focused manner with the fewest amount of keystrokes.
+Of course there is also adaptive subidivision and displacement however thats outside of the scope of this guide.

 There is also a video on this topic specifically.